core-wg/yang-cbor/draft-ietf-core-sid-latest.md

     description
-      "Information about the revision of each YANG module that the module in 'module-name' includes used during the \".sid\" file generation.";
+      "Information about the revision of each YANG module that the module in 'module-name' includes used during the .sid file generation.";

     leaf module-name {
       type yang:yang-identifier;